-The current allowance will change in April 2018 when cars will have to emit under 110g/km CO2 emissions to deduct the full cost of the lease against taxable corporate profit and any car over this will face a 15% disallowance.
+These changed in April 2018, cars will now have to emit under 110g/km CO2 emissions to deduct the full cost of the lease against taxable corporate profit and any car over this will face a 15% disallowance.

 Also, if a business hires a car, for its own use, with emissions exceeding 130g/km for more than 45 days consecutively the deduction allowable for tax purposes for the expense of hiring the car is restricted.
 The amount of the deduction allowable is reduced by 15%.